A creative idea that shows you how to use up leftover chalk paint or any paint in your paint supply stash so it does not go to waste.

 I didn’t make this over for myself as I store my teabags in a basket in one of my kitchen drawers.

-I made over this box to give to my youngest daughter who will be 28 at the end of this month.
+I made over this box to give to my youngest daughter for her birthday.
 When Ed and I last visited her, I noticed she kept her teabags in a cardboard box that was not very pretty.

 Now she has a pretty place to organize and store them in.